 Daniel has a broad pensions practice, acting principally for trustees, employers and parties to corporate and restructuring activity.

-His practice covers all aspects of pensions law, including strategic advice to trustees, employers and parties to corporate activity about pension funds, employer covenant and security for occupational schemes, pensions aspects of corporate transactions and reorganisations - including distress and restructuring situations, changes to benefit structures, risk management - including buy-ins and longevity insurance - and mergers, as well as questions about member benefits and handling all types of pensions-related claims and disputes.
-He is also an expert on corporate social responsibility and diversity and inclusion – within the corporate environment and beyond – and is a trustee of a number of charities.
+His practice covers all aspects of pensions law.
+This includes strategic advice to trustees, employers and parties to corporate activity about pension funds, employer covenant and security for occupational schemes, pensions aspects of corporate transactions and reorganisations - including distress and restructuring situations, changes to benefit structures, risk management - including buy-ins and longevity insurance - and mergers, as well as questions about member benefits and handling all types of pensions-related claims and disputes.
+He is also an acclaimed expert on corporate social responsibility and diversity and inclusion – within the corporate environment and beyond – and is a trustee of a number of charities.